miteshksingh/InterviewPrep-101/SystemDesign/1_DistributedIntro.md

 # Efficiency
 2 Metrics - Latency (response time) & Throughput (Bandwidth)
+Throughput is how much work gets done per unit of time.
-Latency is the delay to obtain the first item.
+Latency is the time required to complete a task or produce a result.
+It is the delay to obtain the first item.
+Latency and Throughput have inverse relationships.

 At an atomic level, why is the throughput of a distributed system decreases?
 1. Increased number of messages globally sent by the nodes of the system